bheinks/stayawake/README.md

 The output is a single executable built for your current platform.

 ## Usage
 This program is entirely system tray-based.
-A single click on the icon toggles between enabled and disabled.
+A single left click on the icon toggles between enabled and disabled states.
+Key and press interval can be configured under the configuration submenu.
 To exit, right click and select exit.

 ## TODO
 - Add type hints
-- Save configured key and interval